gkamesh98/remote-jobs/README.md

 ## IOS
 To start the application in the ios you need to have macOS system.
 And to stepup system you can step mentioned in the [React native documention](https://reactnative.dev/docs/running-on-device).
-You run application in the simultor by running the the command
+You run application in the simultor by running the following command
 ```bash
 yarn ios
 ```